Orange Tree - The Story Behind The Glass

 an encircling border, much like the one in the Morris Orange Tree tapestry detail (source: Public Domain).

-Above: On the left is "Summer", detail from a tapestry called "The Seasons" or "Orchard," woven by Morris and Company in wool, silk, and mohair on a cotton ground at Merton Abbey in 1890, designed by William Morris and John Henry Dearle.
+Above, left: "Summer", a detail from a tapestry called "The Seasons" or "Orchard," woven by Morris and Company in wool, silk, and mohair on a cotton ground at Merton Abbey in 1890, designed by William Morris and John Henry Dearle.
 (Details from Linda Parry, William Morris Textiles.)

 Footnote: Good design never wanes.
 The popularity of the Orange Tree designs continues today, and can be found on cushion covers, wrapping paper, diaries, aprons, fabrics, scarves and so much more.